-Love Com Volume One is a manga by Aya Nakahara, and it was published in North America by Viz Media’s Shojo Beat imprint in 2007.
-The series is rated “T” for teens; after reading this volume, I would agree with this rating.
+Love Com Volume One was published in North America by VIZ Media’s Shojo Beat imprint in 2007.
+The series is rated “T” for teens, and after reading this volume, I would agree with this rating.

 Written by: Aya Nakahara

 Release Date: July 3, 2007

 Risa Koizumi is the tallest girl in her class, and she doesn’t get along with Atsushi Otani, the shortest boy in her class.
 He pokes fun at Risa’s size, and he declares she will never get a boyfriend.
 As fate would have it, they both end up in the same summer school class.

 In the summer school class, Risa meets a boy named Suzuki and falls instantly in love.
 She also learns that Otani has a crush on her friend, Chiharu Tanaka.
 Otani offers to become friends with Suzuki to help him and Risa get together, in exchange for Risa helping him get together with Tanaka.

 Over the course of this volume, Risa and Otani hatch schemes to try to get the objects of their affection.
 However, their attempts keep backfiring, and the people they like seem to become attracted to other people.

 When I finished Love Com, it came across as a pretty standard shojo manga title.
 The only real “gimmick” to this is the significant height difference between the two main characters.
 The trope of the lead male and female not getting along is used here, and it becomes obvious pretty early on that Risa and Otani are going to end up becoming a couple.